KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 Therefore, I am interested in any better hyperparameter settings which other researchers can find.
 If you post or send me your own reproducible log with one of these optimizers, I will be very happy to boost it in any way I can.

+## Appendix: Negative results

+I believe it was Shazeer who said something like "negative results in machine learning are not worth much, because your inability to make something work doesn't prove that it can't work"

+With that disclaimer, here are the optimizers that I tried to make work, but was unable to get a significant boost over Adam with:
+* Sophia
+* Lion
+* AdamWScheduleFree
+* AdEmaMix (actually this was slightly better than Adam, just not enough to get near competing with the three Shampoo-like optimizers)

+Of course, this is just for NanoGPT speedrunning (short train duration), and as usual I'd be quite interested to see any hyperparameters for them that work well.